alykes/pihole/README.md

 ```

 ### Additonal Infoz
-- If you modify the ```docker-compose.yml``` file, you will need to run the following command for the changes to take effect (If there is a new docker image available, it will also be updated!)
+- If you modify the ```docker-compose.yml``` file, you will need to run the following command for the changes to take effect
 ```
 sudo docker-compose up --build --detach
 ```

 - Once there is a new pihole docker image built, you can update to the latest by running the following
 ```
-sudo docker-compose up --build --detach
+sudo docker pull pihole/pihole:latest sudo docker-compose up --build --detach
 ```